core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure response message with the Group Flag set to 1, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

+Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that upon the establishment of a new Security Context, the client does not reset its own replay windows in its Recipient Contexts, unless otherwise specified by the application (see {{sec-group-key-management}}).

-* In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this specification.
-If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the server's public key.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{compression}}.
+If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrive the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

-* In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.
+* In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
+If verification fails, the same steps are taken as if decryption had failed.

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, would prevent attackers from overloading the client's storage and creating processing overhead on the client.
+Such a configuration, which is specified by the application, mitigates attacks to overload the client's storage.

-Note that, as discussed in {{ssec-key-rotation}}, a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

-As defined in {{sec-group-key-management}}, upon the establishment of a new Security Context, the client does not reset its own replay windows in its Recipient Contexts, unless otherwise specified by the application.

 ### Supporting Observe ###